 306 Milton.
 S. An intensive study of the poetry and prose of John Milton.
 Mr. E. Ericson.
+Not offered 1994-95.

 307 English Literature of the Eighteenth Century.
 S. A study of writing and its cultural contexts, with detailed attention to the works and careers of Dryden, Swift, Addison, Pope, Johnson, and Boswell.
 Mr. L. Basney.